 We demonstrated that CRISPR ON colonies survive on antibiotic media and consist of plasmid-bearing and plasmid-free cells.
-To understand a potential mechanism providing survivability for the plasmid-free fraction of the CRISPR ON colony, we additionally performed transcriptome analysis of CRISPR ON and CRISPR OFF E. coli colonies obtained after transformation using the plasmid pRSFG8, as described in section 2.2.12.
-We randomly selected three CRISPR ON and three CRISPR OFF colonies and cultivated the selected colonies overnight in LB media containing both kanamycin and inducers for CRISPR ON cells, and kanamycin only for CRISPR OFF cells as a control.
-After overnight cultivation, we extracted RNA from the CRISPR ON and CRISPR OFF E. coli cells for sequencing, as described in section 2.2.12.
+To understand the mechanism providing survivability for the plasmid-free fraction, we additionally performed the transcriptome analysis of E. coli transformants after cultivation in LB media containing both kanamycin and inducers for CRISPR ON cells and kanamycin only for CRISPR OFF cells as control.
 We investigated the transcriptome results and underlined changes in gene expression (Supplementary Information, Fig. S2.9).
-We emphasized the up-regulated genes such as ibpA, ibpB, marA, marB, mqsA, pspA, and pspB genes.
+We emphasized the up-regulated genes such as ibpA, ibpB, marA, marB, mgsA, pspA, and pspB genes.
 In E. coli cells the products of genes ibpA and ibpB stabilize and protect aggregated proteins from irreversible denaturation and extensive proteolysis during heat shock and oxidative stress [280].
 MarA is a transcriptional activator of genes involved in the multiple antibiotic resistance (Mar) phenotype [281].
 It can also activate genes such as sodA, zwf and micF [281].
-MarB is an outer membranebounded periplasmic space protein that regulates the transcription rate of marA [282].
+MarB is an outer membrane-bounded periplasmic space protein that regulates the transcription rate of marA [282].
 The protein MqsA is a component of the toxin-antitoxin system MqsR-MqsA, which controls biofilm formation and triggers programmed cell death in E. coli [283].
 The phage shock protein (psp) operon (pspABCDE) can play a significant role in the competition for survival under nutrient- or energy-limited conditions [284].
 PspA negatively regulates the expression of the pspABCDE promoter and of pspG through negative regulation of the psp-specific transcriptional activator PspF [285].
 PspA is also required for membrane integrity, efficient translocation, and maintenance of the proton motive force.
 PspB is also involved in transcription regulation [284].
 The most interesting down-regulated genes were potD and potX.
 PotD, or polyamine binding protein D, is required for the activity of the bacterial periplasmic transport system of putrescine and spermidine.
 [286].
 ProX is a part of the ProU ABC transporter complex involved in glycine betaine and proline betaine uptake [287].
 These changes in the expression profile can provide sustainability and a persistence phenotype for CRISPR ON cells under antibiotic conditions.
-In this experiment, we did not distinguish the plasmid-free fraction of CRISPR-ON population from the plasmid-bearing cells, but we can approximate the transcriptome profile to the plasmid-free fraction due to its majority in CRISPR ON population.
+In this experiment, we did not distinguish the plasmid-free fraction of CRISPR-ON population from the plasmidbearing cells, but we can approximate the transcriptome profile to the plasmid-free fraction due to its majority in CRISPR ON population.
 In addition to this, the control for the influence of inducers with respect to transcription of other genes was not included.
 Thus, the persistence mechanism remains unclear, so additional studies of the survivability of CRISPR ON plasmid-free cells under antibiotic conditions are required.